-- Cash, rents and other receivables and loan receivable long-term incentive plan, are classified as amortized cost. - Mortgages and loans payable, credit facilities, tenant rental deposits and accounts payable and accrued liabilities are classified as amortized cost. - Class B LP unit liability and unit-based compensation liabilities remain unchanged and continue as fair value through profit and loss.
+- Cash, rents and other receivables and loan receivable long-term incentive plan, are classified as amortized cost. - Interest rate swaps are classified as fair value through profit and loss. - Mortgages and loans payable, credit facilities, tenant rental deposits and accounts payable and accrued liabilities are classified as amortized cost. - Class B LP unit liability and unit-based compensation liabilities are classified as fair value through profit and loss.